moposx/Magisk-source-code-pro/README.md

 ## Details about this module

-- Font file are renamed from with Adobe's latest release(`Roman 1.010 variable`).
+- Font file are renamed from with Adobe's latest [release](https://github.com/adobe-fonts/source-code-pro/releases/tag/2.030R-ro%2F1.050R-it) of non-variable Source Code Pro font(`Roman 2.030`).
-- For monospaced font, Android only support one font weight and one font style:
+- For monospaced font, Android supports one font weight and one font style by default:
   ![monospaced font config in fonts.xml](./md-assets/monospaced-font-config.png) Considering the compatibility and to make least trouble when user wants to migrate to other fonts, I give up the idea to install a modified `fonts.xml`.
 - Should not conflict with other font packs.
 (There's now no font packs which replace the total `/system/fonts` directory I guess.)